 A Dental implant is used as a tooth root substitute to replace damaged or missing teeth.
 A dental implant is a titanium screw that when placed in the jaw, forms a unique bond with your bone.
 After a specific healing period, your bone fuses to the implant.
 Dental implants can be used to replace a single tooth or as anchors to support multiple teeth.

 Wisdom teeth are your third molars; they are the last teeth to develop.
 Many times third molars do not have enough room to fully erupt; therefore, they can cause symptoms such as pain, swelling, and infection.
 Third molars are often difficult to clean properly and can be prone to decay.
-Your dentist may recommend removal of your third molars by Dr. May to prevent or treat symptoms caused by your third molars.
+Your dentist may recommend removal of your third molars by our surgeons to prevent or treat symptoms caused by your third molars.

 Surgical Removal of Teeth (Single & Multiple)